CoderBose/ios101-project3-wordle-starter/README.md

-# Project 3 - Trivia App
+# Project 4 - Trivia App

 Submitted by: Priyanka Bose

 The iOS Trivia App is a dynamic quiz experience featuring a diverse range of questions from multiple categories.
 Users can enjoy shuffled questions, track their score, and seamlessly restart the game for a fun time, not a long time.
+The questions are pulled from ""

-Time spent: 16 hours
+Time spent: 15 hours

 ## Required Features

 The following **required** functionality is completed:

-- [✓] User can view the current question and 4 different answers
+- [✓] User can view and answer at least 5 trivia questions.
+- [✓] App retrieves question data from the Open Trivia Database API.
+- [✓] Fetch a different set of questions if the user indicates they would like to reset the game.
-- [✓] User can view the next question after tapping an answer
+- [✓] Users can see score after submitting all questions.
-- [✓] User can answer at least 3 different questions
+- [✓] True or False questions only have two options.

 The following **optional** features are implemented:

-- [✓] User can use the vertical orientation of the app on any device
-- [✓] User can track the question they are on and how many questions are left
-- [✓] User can see how many questions they got correct after answering all questions
-- [✓] User should be able to restart the game after they've finished answering all questions
+- [ ] Allow the user to choose a specific category of questions.
+- [✓] Provide the user feedback on whether each question was correct before navigating to the next.

 The following **additional** features are implemented: